jedjoud10/jedjoud10.github.io/content/blog/per_vertex_ao_surface_nets.md

 Overall it's a pretty cheap algorithm that enhances the quality fidelty of the terrain without too much work.
 I personally consider that a success.
 Here are other demos showcasing this effect

-# Side Note
+{% note(header="Concluding Side Note?") %}
 I did notice through my testing and experimentation with my engine that sometimes using the density function itself (or at least part of it) would yield some pretty cool results.
 Never managed to make use of it for AO but it looks *kinda* similar and cool enough so here you go.
-Maybe this could be extended to yield some new results, maybe.
+Maybe this could be extended to yield some new results like VXGI or something like VX-enabled reflections or stuff like that, maybe.
 It was pretty cool though.
 ![cFlake Terrain Density Debug](/density.png)
+{% end %}